ThorbenMaa/STARseqCNN/README.md

 ### Sanity check
 Has the CNN really learned motifs that enhance/repress activity in the STARseq experiment?
 First, activate the `CNN_TM` environment using `mamba activate CNN_TM`.
 You can use the `sanity_check_modisco_results.py` script to plot experimental activity of sequences containing a motif of interest or not (documentation and example bash command provided in the script).
 The result will look like this:
-![alt text for screen readers](boxplot_HASMC_CholACAGGAAAT.svg "Boxplots") As you can see, sequences in the data set containing GGAAAT tend to have a higher experimental activity compared to sequences that don't contain this motif.
+![alt text for screen readers](boxplot_HASMC_CholACAGGAAAT.svg "Boxplots")

+As you can see, sequences in the data set containing ACAGGAAAT tend to have a higher experimental activity compared to sequences that don't contain this motif.

 ## The workflow in bash commands
 > ```